meznom/qca/README.md

 ## Overview

-An exact diagonalization implementation for computer simulations of quantum-dot cellular automata, a beyond-CMOS computing paradigm ([Original paper proposing QCA][Lent1993]).
+An exact diagonalization implementation for computer simulations of quantum-dot cellular automata (QCA), a beyond-CMOS computing paradigm ([Original paper proposing QCA][Lent1993]).

 The simulation is written in C++, but exposed as a Python extension module, and